 No formal office hours are scheduled.
-Rather, I may be contacted in my office, UH D862, or my lab, UH C810, or by phone at 329-2409.
+Rather, I may be contacted in my office, UH D862, or my lab, UH C810.
 Please feel free to drop in with any questions, comments, or opinions you may have.
-I would prefer that you use email to communicate both with me (vokey@uleth.ca) and your fellow classmates (psyc3400a@uleth.ca and psyc5400a@uleth.ca).
-The TA for the course is John Granzow; he may be contacted at granje@uleth.ca.
+I would prefer that you use e-mail to communicate both with me (vokey@uleth.ca) and your fellow classmates (psyc3400a@uleth.ca and psyc5400a@uleth.ca).
+The TA for the course is Heather Bell; she may be contacted at heather.bell@uleth.ca.